decipher2k/ArkosPad-Cloud/README.md

 5.)
 Run https://-hostname-/api/Install/Install to initialize the database and setup the admin user.<br>
 <br>
 Frontend (Node.js):<br>
 1.)
-Copy contents of the file "ArkosPad Cloud - Fronted.zip" to your wwwroot.<br>
+Copy the content of the file "ArkosPad Cloud - Fronted.zip" to your wwwroot.<br>
 2.)
 Create rewrite rules for the Angular app.<br>
 3.)
 Edit ./assets/config.json to match your hostname.
 <br><br>